IkramUdDoula/hashbase/README.md

   - **Settings** - Configure LLM parameters (temperature, tokens, etc.)
 - Press Enter to send, Shift+Enter for new line
 - Toggle web search on/off to enhance responses with real-time information

+### GitHub Widget
+- Displays recent commits from your configured GitHub repository
+- Shows commit messages, authors, timestamps, and commit SHAs
+- Author avatars displayed when available
+- Auto-refreshes every 5 minutes
+- Click on any commit to view it on GitHub
+- Configure repository via the settings icon in the widget
+- Supports any public or private repository (with proper token permissions)

 ## Project Structure